Slobodan Branković (sprinter)

 Slobodan Branković (Слободан Бранковић; born 1 October 1967) is a Serbian former track and field athlete who specialised in the 400 metres.
 He is currently the general secretary of the Athletics Federation of Serbia.

 He competed internationally for the Socialist Federal Republic of Yugoslavia and then the Federal Republic of Yugoslavia.
-He represented the former nation at the 1988 Summer Olympics, but (like a handful of other Yugoslavian athletes) competed as an individual under no flag at the 1992 Summer Olympics.
+He represented the former nation at the 1988 Summer Olympics, but (like a handful of other Yugoslavian athletes) competed as an individual under the Olympic flag at the 1992 Summer Olympics.

 Branković was the gold medallist over 400 metres at the 1992 European Athletics Indoor Championships, a feat which gained him the "Golden Badge" as the Спорт newspaper's Yugoslav sportsperson of the year.
 He participated in the IAAF World Championships in Athletics on three occasions (1987, 1991, 1993).
-He set Yugoslavian records in the 4×400 metres relay and remains the holder of a variety of indoor and outdoor Serbian national records in distances from 100 metres to 400 m.
+He set Yugoslavian records in the 4 × 400 metres relay and remains the holder of a variety of indoor and outdoor Serbian national records in distances from 100 metres to 400 m.

 Career

 Born in Obrenovac in Belgrade and affiliated with the city's athletic club, AK Partizan, he made his first appearance on the world stage representing the Socialist Federal Republic of Yugoslavia.
-Forming part of the 4×400 metres relay team at the 1987 World Championships in Athletics, he ran a national Yugoslavian record time of 3:03.30 minutes with Branislav Karaulić, Slobodan Popović and Ismail Mačev.
+Forming part of the 4 × 400 metres relay team at the 1987 World Championships in Athletics, he ran a national Yugoslavian record time of 3:03.30 minutes with Branislav Karaulić, Slobodan Popović and Ismail Mačev.
 At the age of twenty, he ran in the 400 metres heats at the 1988 Seoul Olympics and improved the national relay record to 3:01.59 minutes in the semi-finals of the relay event.

 At the start of 1989 Branković ran an indoor personal best over 200 metres of 21.24 seconds in Turin – this mark remains the Serbian national record.
 He narrowly missed out on a medal in the 400 m at the 1989 IAAF World Indoor Championships, coming in fourth place behind Spaniard Cayetano Cornet.
 That same year he completed a Yugoslavian title double over 200 m and 400 m.
 He retained his 200 m title the following year and competed for his nation on home turf for the 1990 European Athletics Championships in Split.
 He ran a career best of 45.30 seconds for the 400 m to qualify for the final (a time which is the current Serbian record) and finished sixth overall.
 As part of the relay team he helped the Yugoslavian men reach fifth place.
 Another Yugoslavian relay record came for him at the 1991 World Championships in Athletics: competing in a team which also featured Dejan Jovković, Nenad Đurović and Mačev, he reached the final of the competition with the country's first sub-three-minute mark for the event (2:59.95 min).
 The Yugoslavian team came fourth in the relay final, just over two tenths of a second behind bronze medallists Jamaica.